Walt Disney Co to begin second wave of layoffs, cutting several thousand jobs - sources

 By Dawn Chmielewski

-April 24 (Reuters) - Walt Disney Co DIS.N will begin a second wave of layoffs on Monday, as it works toward eliminating 7,000 jobs to help save $5.5 billion in costs, according to sources familiar with the matter.
+April 24 (Reuters) - Walt Disney Co DIS.N will begin a second wave of layoffs on Monday involving thousands of jobs, as part of efforts to eliminate 7,000 positions and save $5.5 billion in costs, according to sources familiar with the matter.

-The company is expected to cut "several thousand" jobs in layoffs that begin Monday and continue through Thursday.
-With the latest round of reductions, Disney officials say the company will have culled a total of 4,000 jobs.
+The company will cut "several thousand" jobs through Thursday, with the latest round of reductions bringing the total number of jobs culled to 4,000, Disney officials say.

+"The senior leadership teams have been working diligently to define our future organization, and our biggest priority has been getting this right, rather than getting it done fast," Disney Entertainment co-chairmen Alan Bergman and Dana Walden wrote in the memo to staff.

+"We recognize that it has been a period of uncertainty and thank you all for your understanding and patience," they said.

-Disney announced its layoff plan in February, together with a sweeping reorganization that restructured the company and returned decision-making to Disney's creative executives.
+Disney announced its layoff plan in February, together with a reorganization that returned decision-making to its creative executives.
 Its goal is to create a more streamlined approach to its business.

 Media companies started to rein in spending when Netflix posted its first loss of subscribers in a decade in early 2022, and Wall Street began prioritizing profitability over subscriber growth.

-On March 27, Disney began notifying employees who were affected by the workforce reductions, and said a second, larger round would occur in April.
+On March 27, Disney began notifying employees affected by the workforce reductions, and said a second, larger round would follow in April.
 A third round is anticipated before the start of summer.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.